samstone02/samstone02/README.md

 # Revolutionizing the *ENTIRE* world one line at a time

 Name's Stone.
 Sam Stone.
 I pay rent as a web developer, and I like making games for fun.
-I'm currently checking out Godot.

-I also like animals.
-Especially bugs, fish, reptiles, and amphibians.

 # Contact
 - Email: samuelrystone@gmail.com